ipaleka/algorand-contracts-testing/media/blog-post.md

     call_sandbox_command("up")
 ```

-We'll create a test suite for each of the two smart contracts.
-Before each suite's test, the `setup_method` is run.
-We use that method to create the needed accounts:
+A test suite for each of the two smart contracts is created and the `setup_method` is run before each test in the suite.
+We use that setup method to create the needed accounts:

 ```python
 from contracts import setup_bank_contract, setup_split_contract